 The search for the causes and cures of these and other genetic disorders is a long-standing goal of biomedical research.
-The recent revolution in genetics and molecular biology has dramatically improved our understanding of genetic diseases and greatly enhanced our ability to manipulate genetic systems to produce diagnostic tools and therapies.
+In recent decades he revolution in genetics and molecular biology has dramatically improved our understanding of genetic diseases and greatly enhanced our ability to manipulate genetic systems to produce diagnostic tools and therapies.
+Since most human disease genes are highly similar to homologous genes in animals, meticulous studies of gene function in model organisms like fruit flies, nematode worms, zebrafish, and mice have added invaluable information that could not ethically be obtained in human studies.